chrisloy/chrisloy.net/_posts/2014-01-01-2013-my-year-in-books.md

 Snow Country — Yasunari Kawabata
 ----
 A stark and lyrical tale of doomed romance, _Snow Country_ was the breakthrough novel for Nobel Prize-winning Japanese author Kawabata.
-Understated and melancholy, the prose is sparse and the story ambiguous, yes it is completely captivating.
+Understated and melancholy, the prose is sparse and the story ambiguous, yet it is completely captivating.
 A masterpiece.

 This Perfect Day — Ira Levin
 ----